therealozp/class-notes/economics of business strategy/horizontal boundaries of a firm.md

 #### how does this happen?
 economies of scale generally happen due to three main reasons:
 - **most common**: the spreading of the indivisible, fixed costs over the increasing amount of output.
+- specialization and division of labor
+- technological factors, meshing of equipment or justifying more expensive technology

-- capital-intensive (when the process relies more heavily on machinery instead of labor or materials) process. so if a product requires a lot of capital to produce, it generally gets more efficient, because indivisible costs are more likely to get spread out.
+capital-intensive processes, when the process relies more heavily on machinery instead of labor or materials. so if a product requires a lot of capital to produce, it generally gets more efficient, because indivisible costs are more likely to get spread out.

+honorable mentions:
 - meshing of equipment, so that the capacity of machines are not wasted.
 	- a newspaper agency has a printing press of capacity 5k/day, and a folding machine of 3k a day.
 	- if the agency only produces 5k a day, you would need 2 folding machines - and have a leftover capacity of 1k.